arishdhingra1/detect-anomalies-in-network-traffic-final/README.md

 **File Used:** `Friday-WorkingHours-Afternoon-DDos.pcap_ISCX.csv`
 - Contains both benign and DDoS traffic
 - Publicly available
+- Uploaded the dataset to Gdrive for implementation of this project and fetching it live die to space constraints from GitHub.

 **Planned Extension:** Use live traffic logs captured via Zeek and Wireshark to expand dataset and support real-time inference.